GenericMappingTools/gmt/doc/rst/source/sample1d.rst

 **-I**\ *inc*\ [*unit*]
-    *inc* defines the sampling interval [Default is the separation between the first and second abscissa point in the *infile*].
+    *inc* defines the sampling interval [Default is the separation between the first and second abscissa point in the *table*].
 Append a distance unit (see UNITS) to indicate that the first two columns contain longitude, latitude and you wish to resample this path with a spacing of *inc* in the chosen units.
 For sampling of (x, y)